newtork/newtork.github.io/_posts/2016-12-10-Fork-website-stub-Paper-Flow.md

 modified: 2016-12-10 07:00:00 +0000
 comments: true
 permalink: /weblog/2016/12/10/Fork-paper-page-paper-flow/
+categories: project paperflow
-categories: project website stub paperpage fork wordpress theme paperflow deaf flow php html
+tags: website stub fork wordpress php html
 ---

 In order to give the [Paper Page][paperpage] website template a little spin, I decided to implement it as a [WordPress theme][wordpressthheme].
 That way the content and template management will be easily achieved.
 And here it is: [Paper Flow][paperflow].